There are about 155 Sisters of St Louis in the Irish Region. The Irish Region encompasses Northern Ireland and the Republic of Ireland.

 At least 100 sisters who are currently members of the Irish Region have lived and been in ministry in Belgium, Brazil, California, England, France, Ghana, Liberia, or Nigeria.

-Check out the image gallery to the right to see more about our sisters in Ireland today.
+Check out the image gallery below to see more about our sisters in Ireland today.